 This group also believe it’s important for school children to learn more about how the industry produces beef and lamb.

-In addition, more than half of the metro Australians involved in the 2021 research were themselves interested in learning more about how beef and lamb is produced.
+In addition, around half of the metro Australians involved in the 2023 research were themselves interested in learning more about how beef and lamb is produced.